SFDO-Tooling/CumulusCI/docs/concepts.rst

 * ``install_prod``: This is a managed org with the latest release installed, for projects that build managed packages.
 * ``regression_org``: This is a managed org that starts with the latest release installed and is then upgraded to the latest beta to simulate a subscriber upgrade for projects that build managed packages.
 This flow is typically used with an org whose configuration is ``release``.

-CumulusCI derives the library of flows and tasks available for any project by combining its internal standard library with your customizations in ``cumulusci.yml``.
-Customizations can add new tasks and flows, customize the way featured tasks behave, and extend, combine, and modify featured flows to suit the specific needs of the project.
+CumulusCI derives the library of tasks and flows available for any project by combining its internal standard library with your customizations in ``cumulusci.yml``.
+Customizations can add new tasks and flows, customize the way tasks behave, and extend, combine, and modify flows to suit the specific needs of the project.
 We cover customization in depth in [TODO: reference Customizing CumulusCI].